xy7313/xy7313.github.io/_posts/2017-04-07-Salesforce.md

 ##### 1. Quick start: Create the Trailblazer App -- salesforce classic
-1. When you complete this quick start, you’ll have a working app with its own menu, a tab, and a custom object that tracks the names of places you want to visit.
+1. Intro: build an app, which helps you on your personal journey to your local park — by keeping track of the places you want to go and the things you want to see.
+When you complete this quick start, you’ll have a working app with its own menu, a tab, and a custom object that tracks the names of places you want to visit.
 1. When we want to build an app on the salesforce platform, there is a bunch of built-in functionality, such as:
     1. Database to organize information
     2. Security for protecting data and defining access across your organization